 - Can I get electricity?

-Due to a possible room change, electricity is not even available in a limited quantity unless you purchase a power drop.
+Due beling located in Hall C, electricity is now even available in a limited quantity unless you purchase a power drop.
 It won't matter where in the room you are, but if you tell us ahead of time, the cost is only $95 and you can split that with table mates or neighbors.

 However, if you wait till the last minute pre-convention or at convention, the cost increases (you won't be paying us, you will be paying the convention center.)